Scott-Andermann/guess-that-score/README.md

 To start:
 'npm start' in root directory
-'npm run start:development' in server directory
-'npm run start:websocket' in server directory
+'npm start' in server directory in a separate terminal instance